Why Choose Cedars-Sinai Marina del Rey Hospital for Drooping Eyelids Treatment?

 Drooping eyelids occur when one or both upper eyelids start to fall, covering the eye and sometimes reducing or completely blocking the visual field.
 It is a relatively common condition and it does not cause any painful symptoms.
 Drooping eyelids are caused by damaged levator muscles (levator palpebrae superioris), which are situated in the orbit of the upper eyelid and are responsible for raising and closing the eyelid.

 This condition is caused by various factors, ranging from the natural weakening of the muscles surrounding the eye to nerve damage or trauma.
 It can also be present at birth.
 Treatment may or may not be required, depending on the severity of the case.
-When drooping eyelid is congenital or does not impair one’s vision greatly, it will often be left untreated or allowed to resolve itself.
-Surgical intervention may be required when drooping eyelids create major difficulties for the patient, or when the condition places them at a high risk for developing complications like amblyopia (lazy eye) or astigmatism.
+When the drooping eyelid is congenital or does not impair one’s vision greatly, it will often be left untreated or allowed to resolve itself.
+Surgical intervention may be required when drooping eyelids create major difficulties for the patient, or when the condition places them at high risk for developing complications like amblyopia (lazy eye) or astigmatism.

 When the condition does not severely impact one’s vision and when the risk of developing serious complications is very low, drooping eyelids generally do not require surgery.
 Instead, the patient may be given glasses with an attached crutch to help elevate the eyelids.
 If drooping eyelids cause major distress in the patient’s life due to partially or completely blocking their vision, the condition can be surgically treated.
 Local anesthesia is generally used during these procedures so that the patient can move their eyelids and the surgeon can accurately adjust their position.
 There are three types of surgery used to restore the eyelid’s normal position and function: Muller’s muscle conjunctival resection (MMCR), levator advancement, and frontalis sling.